vijai-veerapandian/slack-integration-with-jenkins/README.md

 ## Jenkins Master Slack Configuration

-Lets go back to Jenkins master server to Manage credentials and to Global credentials and set `secret text` and use the bot token and set slack description and slack ID as : `slack-bot-notification`
+Lets go back to Jenkins master server to Manage credentials and to global credentials and set `secret text` and use the bot token and set slack description and slack ID as : `slack-bot-notification`

 ![12](./assets/12.jpg)